Page Content

 How much money will I get through FAFSA?

-One of the most common queries students have is “how much does FAFSA cover graduate school?”.
+A common question students have is, “How much does FAFSA cover graduate school?”.

-Suppose the student applying for FAFSA has first of all met all basic eligibility criteria, in that case, the application is processed by the financial aid office at the applicant’s college or career school.
+If the student applying for FAFSA has met all basic eligibility criteria, the application is processed by the financial aid office at the applicant’s college or career school.
 It is this office that will determine how much aid the student is eligible to receive, generally based on:

 1. Expected Family Contribution (EFC).